scspai/aiexpo_hack/README.md

 **June 2–4, 2025 | Washington, D.C.**

 Welcome to the official repository for the SCSP x AGI House Hackathon 2025!
 This hackathon is co-hosted by the Special Competitive Studies Project (SCSP) and AGI House, taking place alongside the AI+ Expo at the Walter E. Washington Convention Center.
-Join over 300 innovators to tackle real-world challenges at the intersection of AI and national security.
+Join over 300 innovators to tackle real-world challenges at the intersection of AI and national competitiveness.

 ## About the Hackathon